intel/gits/USAGE.md

 To build CCode, use CMake.
 On Windows, you can also use the `build_ccode.bat` script.
 Run it without arguments to see the available options.
 On Linux, you can run the `build.linux` script.

-To avoid building Boost again and again for each CCode project you generate, which can take a long time, you can use the `-DBOOST_ROOT` CMake option.
-It accepts a path to Boost code that was already built, for example, `-DBOOST_ROOT="<path to GITS repo>/third_party/boost_x64"`.

 ## Issues